 All human error is impatience, a premature renunciation of method, a delusive pinning down of a delusion… (Think of the farmer who refused the mechanical well.)
 There are two cardinal sins from which all the others spring: impatience and laziness.
 Because of impatience we were driven out of Paradise, because of laziness we cannot return.
 Perhaps, however, there is only one cardinal sin: impatience.
 Because of impatience we were driven out, because of impatience we cannot return.”

 ☞ Upon first reading these assertions, it’s easy to assume they came from a trickster absurdist laughing up his sleeve.
 It takes a while to see beyond the scope of what is considered normal human skullduggery.
 Out of the catalogue of spectacular human horrors— wars, mass exterminations, whole nations following destructive ends— that laziness resulting from impatience should be the cardinal sin!
 Really?

 ☞ But I guess I was just being lazy about it because those three concepts work into a whole Philosophy of Sloth.
 Not that the Law of Lazy is difficult to spot.
 Classify it among those who don’t want to wait for the payoff they think they deserve.
 That covers the thief who can’t wait and work honestly for the coveted thing.
 It covers the fund recipient who fakes his need?
 It covers the rapist who won’t wait for another’s favor.
 It covers the politician sitting in his office like a poison flower waiting for the favors to buzz in.
-It covers feminists willing to undermine traditional values because higher status is wanted NOW.
+It covers feminists willing to undermine traditional values because an imagined higher status is wanted NOW.
 Likewise yuppies who believed they deserve the thing and they durn well have the right to GET IT NOW!
 Many of them were the folks who wanted peace, and when did they want it?
 NOW!

 ☞ And then after that they got peace they wanted a house bigger than everyone else’s to raise their five children.